ishita30/Notes/Angular.md

 2. export keyword - allow publicly to be imported
 3. First app component is called
 4. Then router outlet( directive to manage routing) activates the routing file, app.routing.ts

+### How to go from one page to another without loading?